umaratimomo-hub/ecs-threat-composer-project/README.md

   <img width="1000" src="./Images/bootstrap destroy path pass.png">
 </p>

-3. Infrasructure workflow - create - This option of the Infrasructure workflow provisions all AWS services and resources via terraform (CD) only after successful testing c stages
+3. Infrastructure workflow - create - This option of the Infrastructure workflow provisions all AWS services and resources via terraform (CD) only after successful testing stages (CI).
+It is triggered by a successfully merged pull request linked to any infrastructure folder related file changes.
 <p align="left">
   <img width="1000" src="./Images/infra deploy workflow pass.png">
 </p>

-3. Infrasructure workflow - destroy - This option of the Infrasructure workflow destroys the S3 bucket upon manual input of the word 'DESTROY'.
+3. Infrasructure workflow - destroy - This option of the Infrastructure workflow destroys all AWS services and resources upon manual input of the word 'DESTROY'.
 <p align="left">
   <img width="1000" src="./Images/infra destroy path pass.png">
 </p>

-4. Application deploy workflow - This workflow containerises, tests (CI) and deploys (CD) the app to the ECR where it waits for infrastucture-team approval to be pulled by the ECS task service
+4. Application deploy workflow - This workflow containerises, tests (CI) and deploys (CD) the app to the ECR where it waits for infrastructure-team approval to be pulled by the ECS task service.
+It is triggered by a successfully merged pull request linked to any app folder related file changes.
 <p align="left">
   <img width="1000" src="./Images/app-deploy workflow pass.png">
 </p>